merylldindin/helix/README.md

 - [SwiperJS](https://swiperjs.com/)
 - [LottieJS](https://airbnb.io/lottie/#/)

-I am using [NuxtJS](https://nuxtjs.org/) as my framework of choice.
-It is a VueJS framework that provides a lot of conveniences, such as server-side rendering, code splitting, and more.
-It is also very easy to use, and provides a lot of documentation.
-Their latest releases have also made it very easy to use TypeScript, which is a must for me.

-I also ended up using [MidJourney](https://midjourney.com) for creating the assets you see on my website, and [GPT-4](https://openai.com/blog/gpt-4/) for generating the (meta-)text on my website, including the policies.
+I ended up using [MidJourney](https://midjourney.com) for creating the assets you see on my Ibsite, and [GPT-4](https://openai.com/blog/gpt-4/) for generating the (meta-)text on my Ibsite, including the policies.

 ## Get Started